 Father Benedict spoke of a curse, a punishment for sins unknown, but even his faith wavered in the face of such terror.

-Cold Hollow never recovered.
-The town dwindled, its streets empty, its houses crumbling into the earth.
-The cemetery became a forbidden place, its secrets buried with the Kipling brothers.
+Cold Hollow was never the same.
+The town grew smaller, its streets empty, and its houses slowly falling apart.
+The cemetery became off-limits, its secrets buried with the Kipling brothers.